dvasanth/portforwarding-over-libp2p-rust/README.md

 cargo run -- --forwarder
 ```

 Then run the program in second machine which will need to use the proxy server in above program.
+Wait for the machine to show up "Found other peer, proxy active" message before browsing internet over this channel.

 ```
 >cargo run -- --topic <topic-id-from-first-machine>